safespring/web/content/solution-brief/compliant-kubernetes.md

 In essence, the challenge is how to increase software agility through containerization while guaranteeing security and compliance for your business.

-Safespring Compliant Kubernetes (CK8s) is a Cloud Native Computing Foundation (CNCF) certified Kubernetes distribution that comes prepackaged with security-hardened configurations and open source components according to best practices.
-Safespring provides quarterly releases of Compliant Kubernetes - testing and hardening the components, to make sure they adhere to the strict security and regulatory requirements our customers have for their container platforms.
+Elastisys Welkin is a Cloud Native Computing Foundation (CNCF) certified Kubernetes distribution that comes prepackaged with security-hardened configurations and open source components according to best practices.
+Safespring provides quarterly releases of Welkin - testing and hardening the components, to make sure they adhere to the strict security and regulatory requirements our customers have for their container platforms.

-{{% horisontal-card image="/img/card/safespring-compute-icon.svg" link="/en/services/compute/" linktext="Read more" cardtitle="Safespring Compute is the core of Compliant Kubernetes" text="Our infrastructure service is located in secure data centers within the EU and doesn't get affected by foreign laws like CLOUD Act or FISA 702." %}}
+{{% horisontal-card image="/img/card/safespring-compute-icon.svg" link="/en/services/compute/" linktext="Read more" cardtitle="Safespring Compute is the core of Welkin" text="Our infrastructure service is located in secure data centers within the EU and doesn't get affected by foreign laws like CLOUD Act or FISA 702." %}}

-Compliant Kubernetes allows organizations to enjoy the full benefits of Kubernetes while fulfilling regulatory requirements, not only when deploying new clusters but over the whole software development life cycle - software development, composition, and packaging, testing and deployment, as well as operations and audits.
+Welkin allows organizations to enjoy the full benefits of Kubernetes while fulfilling regulatory requirements, not only when deploying new clusters but over the whole software development life cycle - software development, composition, and packaging, testing and deployment, as well as operations and audits.

 Due to Cloud Act and other forces that allow foreign entities to access user data, European companies are also more and more migrating their workloads to European providers.

-Compliant Kubernetes is available as a managed service in partnership with Safespring, giving you all the benefits of a modern container platform running in Nordic data centers without you having to care about operations.
+Welkin is available as a managed service in partnership with Safespring, giving you all the benefits of a modern container platform running in Nordic data centers without you having to care about operations.